 As published on My Swiss Story on April 10, 2020.

 I don’t know about you but I feel like I’ve aged a couple years in the last month.
 And if my roots are any sign – it’s going to get a bit uglier before it gets better.
 We went to sleep one night and woke up in a strange new world.
 Our lives were put on a collective pause – social plans and travel plans shuttered; kids and husband home 24/7.
 And there seems to be bizarre shortages at the grocery store.
-But if we can look beyond the immediate struggles, there are many positives to take away after this crisis has passed
+But if we can look beyond the immediate struggles, there are many positives to take away after the COVID-19 crisis has passed

 New Normal my ass.